Cevat Yerli

-Cevat Yerli (born 1978 in Coburg, Germany to Turkish immigrants from Giresun) is a computer game developer.
+Cevat Yerli (born 1978 in Coburg, Germany, to Turkish immigrants from Giresun) is a video game developer.
 He co-founded Crytek, one of the largest video game developers in Germany, and served as its CEO and President until February 2018.

+In 2017 Cevat Yerli launched The TMRW Foundation, a new for-profit deep tech organization.

 Crytek

 Yerli founded Crytek in 1997 and formally turned it into a company in 1999.
 His brothers, Faruk and Avni, joined Crytek in 2000 and 2001, respectively.
 The company developed games such as Far Cry and the Crysis series.
-Yerli was the director and executive producer on nearly all games until stepping down on the 28th of February 2018.
+In 2006 Cevat visited South Korea and, influenced by the country’s gaming culture, he launched Gface in 2012.
+GFACE was a social gaming network that hosted free-to-play titles streamed over the internet.
+Yerli was the director and executive producer on nearly all games until stepping down on 28 February 2018.

 Games created

+The TMRW Foundation

+In 2017 Cevat launched a new company, The TMRW Foundation, independently from Crytek.
+It is a for-profit organisation that develops AI- and 3D-related technologies.
+One of the foundation’s initial projects involved being contracted by the UAE Ministry of Health in the creation of a metaverse service centre.
+As of October 2022, the TMRW Foundation employed 100 people.
+In 2022, Cevat and The TMRW Foundation premiered ROOM 3D at the GITEX Technology Fair in Dubai.
+ROOM 3D, a virtual teleconferencing platform, had taken approximately three years to develop and the aim is to reduce video call fatigue and let users interact with objects and their peers in a natural and learned way.
+It is the first live product operating on patented and browser first RealityOS, a cloud-based social 3D communications platform which has been developed by the TMRW Foundation.